awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetItemCRUD.md

    To get an item, you must provide the table name and primary key of the item\.

-1. Execute the `GetItem` method by providing the `GetItemRequest` object that you created in the preceding step\.
+1. Run the `GetItem` method by providing the `GetItemRequest` object that you created in the preceding step\.

 The following C\# example demonstrates the preceding steps\.
 The example retrieves an item from the `ProductCatalog` table\.